Catherine Parr was the last of King Henry VIII's six wives and the only one to neither be cast aside nor killed by the volatile English monarch.

 Although Parr had wanted to marry Seymour for years, she wasn’t his first choice.
 Seymour had actually asked Elizabeth Tudor, barely a teenager, to marry him.
 After she rejected him, Seymour wed Parr.

 The pair married in 1547, but they kept the union secret.
-Henry’s death only weeks earlier meant that if Parr hypothetically became pregnant, the court would never know if the child carried Henry’s royal blood.
+The death of Catherine Parr’s husband only weeks earlier meant that if Parr hypothetically became pregnant, the court would never know if the child carried Henry’s royal blood.

 Surprisingly, at 35 years old, after three marriages that produced no children, Parr found herself pregnant.